TheImagingSource/tiscamera-tcamprop/README.md

 # tcamprop

-Linux introspection interface
+Linux gobject introspection interface.

+This is identical to the tcamprop API in tiscamera.

+Use this for your own libraries or for TIS closed source tools.

 ## Build

 ### Dependencies

-Dependency versions are based on reference system
+Dependency versions are based on the current reference system (Ubuntu 18.04 LTS)

 libglib2.0-0 (>= 2.48.2)
 libgirepository-1.0-1 (>= 1.46.0)